 Muffins make every morning better.
 And what’s better than a muffin?
 A sourdough muffin!
 In this post from Reformation Acres shows us how to make sourdough muffins in four delicious varieties, one of which uses apples!
 This post is very detailed to help you step by step to find success in sourdough baking, which can get complicated.

 The first thing on anyone’s mind when looking for apple recipes is apple pie.
 It’s delicious and well loved by everyone!
 This recipe from Reformation Acres looks absolutely divine with the crunchy topping and perfect crust.
+You can also can apple pie filling to have it at the ready all year long.

 Drinks and Tonics